 About a month after talking with Jared, I read something somewhere4 quoting St John of the Cross and his poem, The Dark Night of the Soul, and the book of the same title.
 It’s available for free online, and for the first time I realized what was happening to me was a known thing, that it had happened before and that there was an actual reason for the dark night of sense, although it frightened me5.
 Since, I’ve learned that this is something that many other people have suffered through in every faith system and that the symptoms and progression are remarkably similar6, but I’d never heard pain during prayer described in an LDS church service or text.
 In fact, virtually every bit of LDS wisdom on the topic says the opposite.
 Culturally and effectively, more prayer is The Answer to all LDS questions, and if it’s not working for you, you are the problem.
 Just ask Brigham Young, who said, “It matters not whether you feel like praying, when the time comes to pray, pray.
 If you don’t feel like it, pray until you do.”7

 During this time I went to lunch with a friend, N, who was going through a similar experience, who told me she, too, was struggling to pray.
 Both of us are LDS, and we’d both independently given up prayer without ever being told it was okay to do.
 Prayer is so integral to lived Mormonism that stopping the practice feels akin to rejecting the faith all together.
-I read about a Muslim man who also experienced pain while praying.
+I related very closely to this article about a Muslim man who also experienced pain while praying.
 Islam is a faith that also includes a strong practice of prayer, and he, like me, felt conflicted as he became unable to pray during his spiritual crisis:

 “No scholar or imam that I’ve explained my situation to has ever told me that I don’t have to pray,” he explained.
 They would insist that “ṣalāh is still wājib [obligatory].”
 While he knew intuitively that this expectation could not be correct, given how physically and psychologically damaging it was to him, he still couldn’t “help but feel guilty” and “alienated from Islam” as a result.
 He felt bound by the authority of this discourse, but couldn’t fulfill the standards and obligations presented as God’s will.
 His experiences thus left him with no clear framework about what it means to live out his commitment to Islam and God, leading him therefore to deep uncertainty and frustration.
 While it was not apparent to anyone, he was at the apex of a spiritual crisis.The Crisis of Faith in American Islam: Between Personal Experience and Authority, by Zaid Adhami